Laillaa/CStat-Project/Report.md

 Ask a home buyer to describe their dream house, they rarely start with its price.
 Instead, they focus on features like the number of rooms, proximity to transportation, or size of the garden.
 However, these characteristics ultimately shape the property's market value.
 Throughout this project, our goal is to first identify the features that truly influence a home's price and subsequently build a reliable model capable of accuratly predicting housing prices in Ames, Iowa (USA).

-- Hypothesis?
-  idk if there needs to be a hypothesis

-Our hypothesis is that the variables on which people focus the most are the most likely to affect the SalesPrice.
+We hypothesize that the variables on which people focus the most are more likely to affect the SalesPrice.

-*people look for a good environment (neighborhood...)*

 ## Data Overview
 The data used in this study originates from the Kaggle competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
 It represents a sample of residential property sales recorded in Ames, Iowa.
 While not exhaustive of the entire housing market, it offers a representative snapshot of housing transactions in the area.
 The dataset contains 79 explanatory variables that capture a wide range of features related to the properties, such as lot dimensions, room counts, building characteristics, and neighborhood information.